foyzulkarim/qalam/docs/1-SYSTEM_ARCHITECTURE.md

 Client shows:
 - User's input (what they wrote)
 - Score as percentage or visual indicator
-- Feedback summary
+- Feedback summary (from runtime LLM)
 - What they got correct (green highlights)
 - What they missed (amber highlights)
-- Insight box (if present) - the teaching moment
 - Correct translation for comparison
+- Word-by-word breakdown (from pre-computed analysis)
+- Root meanings and grammatical notes (from pre-computed analysis)
 - "Next Verse" button

 ---